aidanreilly/FAAS/README.md

 *Note*: Google cloud is (at time of testing) only available in the central-US region.
 Azure and AWS functions are hosted in similar US locations to ensure comparable latency when testing.

-Each service can be deployed with serverless:
+Each service can be deployed with the serverless framework: https://serverless.com/

 ```shell
 serverless deploy